When Is RFK Jr.’s Confirmation Hearing? Update

 When Is RFK Jr.’s Confirmation Hearing?

-RFK Jr. is scheduled to appear for the first of two of his confirmation hearings on Wednesday, January 29, 2025, in front of the Senate Finance Committee.
+RFK Jr. appeared for the first of his two confirmation hearings on Wednesday, January 29, 2025, before the Senate Finance Committee.
+His second hearing is scheduled for Thursday, January 30, 2025.

 The job of the secretary of the HHS is to “enhance the health and well-being of all Americans, by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health and social services,” according to the department’s mission statement.